-50 The name of Vatresh was borrowed from F. Defferrari's History of Traladara; here, however, the name refers to a much older settlement on the same site.
+50 The name of Vatresh was borrowed from F. Defferrari's History of Traladara; here, however, the name refers to a much older settlement on the same site deposits of Traladara, then decided to put its hands on them by conquering the region with the force of arms before the Traladaran states strengthened again or someone else began their conquest.